-The Department of Social and Behavioral Sciences within the College of Public Health has developed a rigorous 5-year (4+1) program in which outstanding public health majors will have the opportunity to acquire a bachelor of science (B.S.) and master of public health (M.P.H.) degree, with a concentration in social and behavioral science.
+The College of Public Health has developed a rigorous five-year (4+1) program in which outstanding public health majors can earn a bachelor of science (BS) in public health and a master of public health (MPH) degree in five years, rather than six.

-In four years this combined degree program will offer exceptional students an opportunity to work closely with faculty in the department as they develop critical skills in public health and complete graduate work for professional careers in research, policy, administration, or real-world public health practice.
+This combined degree program offers exceptional students an opportunity to work closely with faculty, while developing critical skills in public health and completing graduate work for professional careers in research, policy, administration, or real-world public health practice.

 View our FAQ for more information.